Financial-Times/origami/README.md

 Some warnings are not output by default but may be useful in certain circumstances.

 To output all warnings set debug mode to true: `$o-brand-debug-mode: true;`.

-For example, no warning is output if a component uses `oBrandConfigureFor` and `oBrandGet` to get a variant variable which is not configured.
-This is a valid method to conditionally output CSS properties if a corresponding variant variable is configured.
-In other cases it might be useful to know where variant configuration has been missed using debug mode.

 ---